 Well, the answer to that is simple.
 Most of the negative effects of low-quality data fly under the radar.
 Sure, it might be embarrassing when you see that you referred to a prospect as “JAMES” in an automated marketing email.

 But what you don’t see if all of the hidden effects of low-quality data that never get talked about or reach their way up to management.
+In companies that rely on big data, it can really hurt them over time.

 When you have low-quality data, your marketing teams are scared to inject more data-based personalization into your marketing campaigns.
 They don’t want to damage the company’s reputation.